 How does the adoption process work?

 Start by learning about the options, realities, and the process through an Informational Meeting, a hourlong session that helps you learn about options and decide if you are ready to get started on this journey.
-Group meetings are offered multiple times a year across North Dakota, or you can arrange to meet with a social worker individually at any time.
+Virtual meetings are offered multiple times a year, or you can arrange to meet with a social worker individually at any time.

 How long does it take to adopt a child?